-Why the energy is stored in the form of FAT not in Carbohydrates?
+Why we store energy in the form of FAT not in Carbohydrates?

-1- FATs are more reduced, they have higher level of reduction (less oxidized) and the percentage of Oxygen is less.
-For example 18 carbon atoms have 2 Oxygen atoms in FAT; however in carbohydrates 6 carbon atoms have 6 oxygen atoms.
-In usual case, we obtain our energy by oxidation and FATs are more reduced so they can be oxidize more and we get energy more from them.
+1- FAT is more reduced, it has higher level of reduction (less oxidized) and the percentage of Oxygen is less.
+For example 18 carbons atom have 2 Oxygen atoms in FAT, however in carbohydrates 6 carbon atoms have 6 oxygen atoms.
+So, we obtain our energy by oxidation and FAT is more reduced so can be oxidize more and we get energy more from it.

-If we burn 1 gram of FAT we get 9 kcal, whereas, if we burn 1 gram of carbohydrate we get 4 kcal.
+If we burned 1 gram of FAT we get 9 kcal, whereas, if we burned 1 gram of carbohydrate we get 4 kcal.
 So we can store little amount of fat to get more energy.